gnoose/datafeeds-shared/README.md

 - [Setting up for Urjanet Scraper Development](docs/urjanet_setup.md) explains how to obtain databases for building new Uranet scrapers.
 - [Q4 2019 Hackathon Guide](docs/hackathon_steps.md)
+- [Testing on AWS](docs/testing_on_aws.md) explains how to run integration tests in an AWS environment.